wang-jessica/6.8801_pelops/README.md

 - --> rows 112305:114304 (~5.5 minutes starting from WPW timestamp)
 - --> rows 204389:206388 (~5.5 minutes starting from normal sinus rhythm timestamp)

 WPW-Automated:
--contains all WPW ECGS from this database: https://data.mendeley.com/datasets/6jd4rn2z9x/1 -still need to convert them to a .csv (now in .xlsx) -each file has 12 leads, 10 second segments, Fs=500Hz
-WPW-Automated:
 - contains all WPW ECGs from this database: https://data.mendeley.com/datasets/6jd4rn2z9x/1
 - still need to convert them to a .csv (now in .xlsx)